Generative AI in Azure AI Solutions

 Section titled “Exercise: Evaluate generative AI model performance”Create two models and upload travel agent chat questions and expected answers.
 Use manual inspection of results with the questions with gpt-4o to evaluate answers.
 Use automated evaluation of gpt-4o-mini using gpt-4o as an evaluator based on various methods like semantic comparison.

-Section titled “Exploration Questions”Q: What are ways for an application to authenticate for using the API?
+Section titled “Exploration Questions - Authentication, RAG, Model changes”Q: What are ways for an application to authenticate for using the API?

 Entra ID is preferred.
 In the lab, az login does that login.
 If an